MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-example-scripts.md

 ---
 title: JavaScript Debugger Example Scripts
-description: This topic provides the following user and kernel mode JavaScript code samples.Data Filtering Plug and Play Device Tree in KD (Kernel Mode)Extend Devices Specific To Multimedia (Kernel Mode)Adding Bus Information to \_DEVICE\_OBJECT (Kernel Mode)Find an Application Title (User Mode). ms.assetid: F477430B-10C7-4039-9C5F-25556C306643
+description: This topic provides the information on user and kernel mode JavaScript code samples, such as the Data Filtering Plug and Play Device Tree sample. ms.assetid: F477430B-10C7-4039-9C5F-25556C306643
 ---